-Self-guiding - St Bees Priory
+Self-guiding Tour - St Bees Priory

-The Priory is open daily, the entrance is up a drive by the notice boards.
+From the main road the entrance is up the drive by the notice boards.

 The central tower